No designated survivor set for Biden's address before joint session of Congress

 The first time the designated survivor was named was 1981, when the White House named then-Education Secretary Terrel Bell as designated survivor.
 Since then, a designated survivor is named during the president's joint session address, State of the Unions and inaugurations.
 Last year, then-Interior Secretary David Bernhardt was the designated survivor.

-Mr. Biden's address before the joint session of Congress will be "invitation-only for a limited number of members of Congress," according to a memo last week from acting House Sergeant at Arms Timothy Blodgett.
+There will only be about 200 people in attendance at the Capitol, according to a Democratic official familiar with the planning.
+It will be "invitation-only for a limited number of members of Congress," according to a memo last week from acting House Sergeant at Arms Timothy Blodgett.
 House Minority Whip Steve Scalise said Monday that he wouldn't be attending because he gave his ticket to a member who hadn't been before.

 Any members who have not received an invite from their congressional leadership "will not be permitted in the Capitol after 5 p.m.," according to a copy of the memo obtained by CBS News.